 Lower Interest Rates for Cash Out Refinancing

-It’s common in 2023 to refinance to get a lower interest rate.
+It’s common in 2024 to refinance to get a lower interest rate.
 For example, let’s say you have a 5% interest rate from a mortgage you took out a decade ago.
 You may be able to snare a 6.21% interest rate on a 30-year fixed rate refinance mortgage as of Nov.
 8, 2023, if you qualify. (with a 1% origination fee and a 6.57% APR on a $425,000 loan amount)

 Imagine: You might save hundreds of dollars per month on your payment!
 Refinancing when you can save 1% or more on the interest rate is a no-brainer.

-How To Qualify for a Mortgage Refinance with Cash Back
+How to Qualify for a Mortgage Refinance with Cash Back

-But to get the lowest interest rate, you will need to qualify, and lenders are more stringent when the homeowner is puling out equity.
-Your lender will look at the following when qualifying you for a cash-out refinance:
+But to get the lowest interest rate for cash out refinancing, you will need to qualify, and most banks and lenders are more stringent when the homeowner is puling out equity.

-• Credit score: You will need a higher credit score when pulling out cash.
+- Credit score: You will need a higher credit score when pulling out cash.
 Expect 640 to 680 to be the minimum required, but over 700 will snag you the lowest rates.

-• LTV: A lower loan-to-value ratio will lower the rate if you don’t take all of your equity in cash.
+- LTV: A lower loan-to-value ratio will lower the rate if you don’t take all of your equity in cash.
 For example, if you leave 10% of your equity in the home, you should get a lower rate.

-• Repayment period: A longer repayment period of 20 or 30 years has a higher rate than 15-year loans.
+- Repayment period: A longer repayment period of 20 or 30 years has a higher rate than 15-year loans.
 But the latter has a higher payment.

-• Closing costs: Expect to pay 2-3% in closing costs, but you might be able to wrap it into your new mortgage.
+- Closing costs: Expect to pay 2-3% in closing costs, but you might be able to wrap it into your new mortgage.

-• Debt-to-income ratio: A higher DTI is a bigger risk for the lender.
+- Debt-to-income ratio: A higher DTI is a bigger risk for the lender.
 Many mortgage providers will want to see 36% or less DTI to get the best rates.

-Should You Get a Cash-Out Refinance?
+Should You Get a Cash-Out Refinance Loan?

-The rates for cash-out refinances in 2023 are finally turning around!
+The rates for cash-out refinances in 2024 are finally turning around!
 And home prices are soaring throughout the United States.
 For many borrowers, a cash-out refinance can be an outstanding financial choice.
 You can use your equity to improve the home and theoretically increase its value.
 A renovated home has a higher price and is easier to sell, so it makes sense.

 Doing a cash-out refinance loan also is smart if you have an older mortgage with a higher rate.
 You can save hundreds per month when you do a refinance at a 1% lower rate.